 The congestion experienced parameter is a Boolean that is set to true to indicate that the congestion is experienced at the MAC layer for L4S MSDU(s) belonging to the specified priority or SCSID (if present and set to nonzero value).
 If the MAC layer congestion for L4S MSDU(s) is no longer experienced, then this parameter is set to false.

 The MSDU congestion marking probability is a non-negative real number that provides the likelihood with which the upper layer should ECN congestion experienced (CE) mark subsequent downlink L4S MSDUs belonging to the specified priority and/or SCSID.
 This parameter is present if the congestion experienced parameter is set to true; and is not present otherwise.
+The computation of MSDU congestion marking probability is implementation dependent.

 The congestion information parameter is an octet string that provides a container for further information related to congestion experienced at the MAC layer.
 This parameter is present if the congestion experienced parameter is set to true; and is not present otherwise.